 Notes

-- While yellow onions are my preferred onion to use, you can use whatever variety of onion you prefer – red, sweet or white works as well!
+- Onions: While yellow onions are my preferred onion to use, you can use whatever variety of onion you prefer – red, sweet or white works as well!

 - 4 onions will seem like a lot on the baking sheet, but do not be alarmed.
 Onions will cook down by a ton (they will shrink to about a 6th of the amount).